30 June 2019

 Business risk The key risks are a fall in client assets under management or the loss of key staff which may reduce the fee income earned by the Firm and hinder its ability to finance its operations and reimburse its expenses.

-To mitigate business risks, the Finance team periodically produces a forecastmodels various different economic scenarios to assess the potential impact that these would have on the Firm’s financial position.
-The exposure to these business risks is to some extent mitigated by having (i) distinct and diversified strategies managed by 5 separate investment teams, (ii) appropriate staff retention policies and (iii) broad investor base with no reliance on key investors.
+To mitigate business risks, the Finance team periodically produces a forecast which models various different economic scenarios to assess the potential impact that these would have on the Firm’s financial position.
+The exposure to these business risks is to some extent mitigated by having (i) distinct and diversified strategies managed by an experienced investment team, (ii) appropriate staff retention policies and (iii) broad investor base with no reliance on key investors.

 Operational risk This risk covers a range of operational exposures from risk of trading errors to risk of breach of a client’s investment objectives.
 Legal, regulatory and reputational risks are also included within the category of operational risk.